gregnavis/active_record_doctor/README.md

 Supported configuration options:

 - `enabled` - set to `false` to disable the detector altogether
-- `ignore_tables` - tables whose primary key existense should not be checked
+- `ignore_tables` - tables whose primary key existence should not be checked

 ## Ruby and Rails Compatibility Policy